 There have been other national organizations that have attracted state financial officers’ time and attention.
 However, none have been built on fiscally conservative, free market principles like the State Financial Officers Foundation (SFOF).

-SFOF is founded on the belief that state financial officers could and should play a greater role in promoting conservative, fiscally responsible public policy.
+SFOF is founded on the belief that state financial officers should play a greater role in promoting fiscally responsible public policy.
 Our belief is SFOF can best do so by organizing a select group of state financial officers in partnership with the private sector and academia.

 SFOF seeks to organize a select group of leaders from the public and private sectors to help state financial officers develop and implement these pro-growth policies.

 Today, the states in the U.S. with the soundest financial condition and with the highest credit ratings, are those that have been managed conservatively with small government, pro-growth policies.
 We believe these results are the direct outcome of such policies.